7 Website Design Trends for Growth

 For years, content held the crown in the marketing and SEO world.
 Engaging, SEO-friendly content is still critical to your website's success.
 But in July 2018, Google rolled out its Speed Update for all users, including mobile searches.
 Now your website's speed will factor into its page ranking.
 This is a strong incentive for rethinking design elements that can delay a page's loading time, such as huge photos, long videos, or cumbersome Javascript.
 Since 2019, you see web designers taking a speed-conscious approach.

-This minimalist approach favors clean lines, plenty of white space, and uncluttered layouts.
+Flat design is a minimalist design approach that favors clean lines, plenty of white space, and uncluttered layouts using two-dimensional elements.
 Pages that use flat design typically load quickly because they lack visual elements like large photos and videos.
 These designs can still pop thanks to bright color blocks and striking typography.
 Icons and line art will continue to play an essential part in flat design because they provide simple, clean visual elements that can be easily adapted to fit the color, size, and feel you need without slowing load time.

-AMP is nothing new.
-Introduced as an open-source initiative by Google and Twitter in 2015, AMP is a sort of HTML lite designed to deliver maximum speed and readability for mobile users.
+Accelerated Mobile Pages (AMP) is an open-source HTML framework designed to deliver maximum speed and readability for mobile users by creating simplified, fast-loading versions of web pages.
+First introduced as an open-source initiative by Google and Twitter in 2015, AMP is a sort of HTML lite.
 While AMP used to be more or less optional, addressing mobile speed in our post-Speed Update world is essential.
 Although this sounds like a development issue, web designers must know that AMP requires a much simpler CSS and very little Javascript, which can affect design choices.

 Remember that this isn't about speed for speed's sake or just for Google's sake.
 When your website loads quickly, people are more likely to stick around to see what you have to say, so a faster website can help you get more conversions just by getting people to the site in the first place.